• Skip to primary navigation

 Instructions

-3. Lay the tofu pieces out on a rimmed plate or a in a flat dish (just large enough to fit the tofu in one layer)
+4. Lay the tofu pieces out on a rimmed plate or in a baking dish just large enough to fit the tofu in one layer.

-6. Marinate for at least 15 minutes.
-If you have time, flip the tofu once while it marinates.
+7. Marinate for at least 15 minutes.
+Flip the tofu once while it marinates.
 I often marinate the tofu and then let it sit on the counter while I prep the rest of dinner.
+You can also marinate the tofu earlier in the day or the night before.

 Notes

 Taking the tofu out of the marinade to cook it is important.
-Don't pour the marinade into the pan with the tofu at the beginning of the cooking process.
+Don't pour the marinade into the pan with the tofu at the beginning of the cooking process or bake the tofu in it.
 The marinade will just burn onto the pan and also make the tofu soggy.

 I mostly use this marinade with tofu, but it can also be used for chicken, pork, or beef.